-Being smart and presentable is a prerequisite for success which is why any signage or promotional material being used to promote your business needs to be in top shape all of the time.
+Being smart and presentable is a prerequisite for success which is why any signage or promotional material being used to promote your business should be taken care of at all times.

-A damaged or dirty flag, banner or awning for your business could send out all the wrong signals about how you care about your customers.
+Damaged signage like dirty flags, banners or awnings could send out all the wrong signals about how you care about your customers.

-Here are some tips and suggestions on how to keep a flag flying neatly and looking clean, plus a look at caring for your banners, including preventing rips and tears from taking hold, and why you should take care with cleaning chemicals.
+Here are some tips and suggestions on how to care for your signage.
+How to keep your flag flying neatly and looking clean, plus a look at caring for your banners, including preventing rips and tears from taking hold, and why you should take care with cleaning chemicals.
+Taking care of your awnings is important for the presentation of your business.
+Ensuring that they are in top shape is how your business gives a respectable first impression.

 Look after your flag